Initializing in Your Project

 Navigate to your project directory and run deciduous init:

-$ cd my-project $ deciduous init Created .deciduous/deciduous.db (SQLite database) Created .deciduous/config.toml (configuration) Created .claude/commands/context.md (Claude slash command) Created .claude/commands/decision.md (Claude slash command) Created docs/ (web viewer, deployable to GitHub Pages) Created CLAUDE.md (project instructions) Added .deciduous/deciduous.db to .gitignore Deciduous initialized!
+$ cd my-project $ deciduous init Created .deciduous/deciduous.db (SQLite database) Created .deciduous/config.toml (configuration) Created .claude/commands/recover.md (Claude slash command) Created .claude/commands/decision.md (Claude slash command) Created docs/ (web viewer, deployable to GitHub Pages) Created CLAUDE.md (project instructions) Added .deciduous/deciduous.db to .gitignore Deciduous initialized!
 Next steps: 1.
 Run 'deciduous serve' to start the web viewer 2.
 Use 'deciduous add goal "Your goal" -c 90' to create nodes 3.
-Tell Claude to use /context at session start
+Tell Claude to use /recover at session start

 What Got Created